t46/can-wikipedia-help-offline-rl/README.md

 - `compute_cka.ipynb` (`compute_cka.py`)
   - Compute CKA between activations of two models, which output the CKA values used to plot Figure.1.
 - `plot_cka.ipynb`
-  - Plot Figure.1 from the CKA values save in `compute-cka.ipynb`.
+  - Plot Figure.1 from the CKA values save in `compute_cka.ipynb`.
 ### 5.2 Mutual Information Between Hidden Representation and Data
 ![image info](./figs/section52.png)
 The code to run mutual information estimateion by MINE is in `mine-pytorch` and the notebook and script for activation similarity analisis are in `analysis/section-52-mutual-information`